In late August 1970 Genesis began rehearsing with their new drummer: Phil Collins. Here is the story of those summer days.

 In the previous days Phil Collins has supported an "audition" with Genesis, after replying to their announcement.

-The band was very close to breaking up, because Anthony Phillips left the adventure companions and they also decided to replace John Mayhew, the current drummer.
+The band was very close to breaking up, as Anthony Phillips left his fellow adventurers and they also decided to replace John Mayhew, the current drummer.

 A few days after the call, Genesis and Phil Collins meet in Tony Stratton-Smith's office at Charisma in Soho.
 Phil recounts in his autobiography: